intern-jck/sas-take-home/README.md

     * added spaces between blocks of code
     * formatted for column width of about 80

-* added some haeder files which were missing
+* added some header files which were missing
 ```
     #include <windows.h>
     #include <stdint.h>